shopware/docs/guides/plugins/plugins/administration/adding-snippets.md

 By default, Shopware 6 will collect those files automatically when your plugin is activated.

+{% hint style="info" %}
+When you do not build a module and therefore do not fit into the suggested directory structure, you can still place the translation files anywhere in `<plugin root>/src/Resources/app/administration/`.
+{% endhint %}

 ## Using the snippets in JavaScript

 Since snippets are automatically registered in the scope of your module, you can use them directly: